Perinban/Stock-Market-Analysis/README.md

 **Abstract:**

-This project focuses on examining the variances in the stock market performance among DAX companies over a three-year period.
+This project focuses on examining the variances in the stock market performance among companies over a three-year period.
 Utilizing stock market data obtained from the Yahoo and Alpha Vantage APIs, the study aims to identify the primary factors influencing these fluctuations and get insights into deeper understanding of market